 Another top tip is pillows.
 You’re a student, or going to be, so you will need some good pillows to help you get some much-needed rest.
 It’s one thing it's worth going for quality on - down and feather pillows are great if you’ve got allergies.
 Bright decorative pillows are always great to have on hand too, especially if you’re having friends over who need somewhere to sit.
 Plus, it makes you look like a fabulous host.

 The key to any amazing uni room is the lighting.
 Whether you pop fairy lights into a mason jar to create that cool desk decoration or drape festoon-style lights around your headboard, this little addition is sure to make your room look magical – and brighten up those darker months.

 DIY tip: Combine these with some string, pegs and some printed Polaroids and voila...

 Forgive the pun, we couldn’t resist.
 But seriously, invest in some deskware to make you feel chic and organised.
 We’re a big believer in bright Muji pens to organise revision notes and give a bit of a motivation boost.
 You don’t want to lose them though!
 So get a pen holder - it's useful and injects some personality into your room.
 They’re some of the easiest things to find as well: Etsy, Amazon, and Flying Tiger are great places to start (plus you can use the pen holders to store emergency revision snacks).

-Now that you’re feeling inspired, it’s your turn.
+Now that you’ve got your fill of uni room inspiration, it’s your turn.
 Prop your door open, get decorating with the pictures, plants and lights and show your mates exactly what we mean by #RoomGoals.